A guide to good digestion Part 5: The Large Intestine: The Gut Microbiome

 Hands up if yourself or someone you know complains of bloating, nausea, pain, reflux, excessive gas or inconsistent bowel motions?
 Due to the nature of this being a written document delivered all over the Manning, I cannot see your hands raised.
 However, I will make the assumption that the number of hands held up is quite high.

-I highly recommend seeing a qualified practitioner who can assist you in understanding how to prepare food for digestion and minimise damage to your gut.
-Individualised treatment is essential, rather than adopting a generic diet formulated by someone who has never met you.
+I highly recommend seeing a qualified practitioner who can assist you in understanding how to prepare food for digestion and minimize damage to your gut.
+Individualized treatment is essential, rather than adopting a generic diet formulated by someone who has never met you.

-As a practitioner I am passionate about learning to prepare food for optimal digestion.
-Traditional methods of preparing food always used some form of fermentation process to increase flavour and shelf life.
+I am passionate about learning to prepare food for optimal digestion.
+Traditional methods of preparing food always used some form of fermentation process to increase flavor and shelf life.
 Consequently increasing the digestibility and probiotic benefits of foods commonly eaten.
 In contrast, we are now consuming foods that are not prepared for digestion and are purposely void of bacteria.

 Is your diet filled will diverse fresh vegetables, fermented dairy and grains supporting a flourishing microbiome?
 Or is it high in processed foods and antibiotics?
 How does your garden grow?